SlimeQ/lifeviz/wiki/Rendering-Pipeline.md

 ## Performance Notes

 - Rows = round(columns / aspectRatio).
-Window selections replace the default 16:9 ratio with the source window's ratio.
+The primary source replaces the default 16:9 ratio with its current ratio; removing all sources restores 16:9.
-- Random fill uses 35% seed density to encourage interesting evolution when no window input is selected.
+- Random fill uses 35% seed density to encourage interesting evolution when no source is selected.
 - All rendering is CPU-side; WPF's scaling handles presentation without smoothing (`NearestNeighbor`).
-Window capture uses GDI BitBlt, so extremely large sources may require pausing or smaller grids if ticks fall behind.
+Window capture uses GDI BitBlt, so extremely large or numerous sources may require smaller grids or lower tick rates if compositing falls behind.